aagit/ripgrep-edit/README.md

 - `"This is a cross-file edit.
 Each section of the file is delimited by the DEL character.
 Don't change anything, except: ..."`
 - `"This is a cross-file edit.
 Each section is delimited by DEL.
 Don't change anything, except: ..."`
 - `"This is a cross file edit.
 Rewrite everything exactly the same, except these 3 instructions: ..."`
+- `"Each file section is delimited by the DEL character, the filename is at the top.
+Don't change the format, keep the same delimiters at the same boundaries of each section.
+Rewrite everything exactly the same, except: ..."`

 ## Why Not wgrep?